Jesus and the rich young man: Interpretation

 Justus Knecht reflects on this passage, writing: "The young man had kept the commandments from his youth up; and yet he did not feel satisfied.
 He wished to do even more than was commanded, or was absolutely necessary; in other words, he wished to reach a higher state of perfection.
 Our Lord, seeing this, gave him this counsel: 'If thou wishest to be perfect, become voluntarily poor, and follow Me.'
 There is no desire more noble, or more pleasing to God than the desire for perfection; and as our Lord looked at the young man, He loved him for this yearning of his soul."
 Knecht goes to say that unfortunately the young man "resisted our Lord’s gracious invitation, because of his too great attachment to the things of this world."

-Camel and the eye of a needle

-Some interpreters take the image of the camel and the eye of a needle as deliberate hyperbole, contrasting the largest familiar animal with the smallest familiar opening in order to stress that the entry of the rich into God's kingdom lies beyond human power.

-The imagery of the "camel" and the "eye of a needle" has been interpreted variously.
-One study notes that "camel" and "eye of the needle" correspond to the names of two letters in the Phoenician alphabet, and proposes that the letter "camel" can be turned into an "eye of the needle" very quickly.
-Jesus was likely to have been familiar with Phoenician letter names, as he travels to Lebanon many times in the New Testament.

-Other explanations have associated the phrase with a supposed small postern gate popularly called the "needle's eye", through which a loaded camel could pass only with difficulty, although this is generally regarded as a later homiletic development rather than a description of an actual gate.